Nikolayevsk incident: March

 Dr. Alexey Teplyakov comments that Tryapitsyn, an "erudite proletarian," relied on abundant criminal elements within his partisan units for social cleansing.
 This partisan terror, fueled by Chekists and active partisans, exhibited typical Bolshevik/anarchist traits: mass ruthlessness, destruction based on social and national grounds, and terror against "their own."

 In the captured city for three months there existed the so-called Nikolaevskaya commune with all the necessary attributes: requisitions, confiscations, generalization of fishing gear, prohibition of trade and introduction of cards, and an emergency commission.
 The anarchist Tryapitsyn and the Socialist-Revolutionaries-Maximalist Lebedeva, having arrested and killed "their" Communists on suspicion of conspiracy, pursued - and in an extreme version - the policy of war communism, being officially recognized by Moscow.
-Tryapitsyn's inner circle consisted of persons with criminal backgrounds - Bitsenko, Budrin, Lapta, Otsevilli-Pavlutsky, Sasov.
+Tryapitsyn's inner circle consisted of persons with criminal backgrounds - Bitsenko, Budrin, Lapta, Otsevilli-Pavlutsky, and Sasov.

 April and May

 On April 4 and 5, 1920, the Japanese troops launched an all-out attack against the Bolsheviks in the Russian Far East.
 General Ōi Shigemoto led an all-out attack against the Bolsheviks.
 One of the factors that influenced Oi's decision was the Nikolayevsk-on-Amu clashed in March 1920.
 At that time, Japanese troops clashed with guerrillas commanded by Iakov Triapitsyn(who were Russian, Chinese and Koreans).
 And In addition, the Japanese government was at that time ordering the Japanese military to stop the ongoing guerrilla struggle of the Koreans in the Russian Far East.
 While attacking the local Bolsheviks, the Japanese captured many Korean politicians and fighters.
 And according to Bolshevik Petr Mikhailovich Nikiforov (who was in charge of the economic part of the Vladivostok coalition government), The actions of groups opposed to the buffer state in Vladivostok led to a full-scale attack by Japanese forces.
 According to Dr. Ivan Sablin, the extent to which Tokyo directed these attacks is unclear.
 However, the occupation of northern Sakhalin in the summer of 1920 was authorized by the Japanese government in retaliation for the Nikolayevsk-on-Amur massacre.

 The armed intervention of the Japanese on 4–5 April 1920 dealt such a cruel blow to the Red forces that there was nothing to think about any serious response of the immediately scattered Red Army Partisan and the army of the Russian Far East.
 Japan saw the killing of the military garrison, the consul, and his family as sufficient grounds to send additional troops to the city and to occupy northern Sakhalin (opposite Nikolaevsk-on-Amur) indefinitely.
 Japanese units were sent from Khabarovsk to the mouth of the Amur, and warships approached the coast in May.